Analise McGreal

 Yes — Mercer has a problem based learning curriculum, meaning that each day in our small group sessions we are presented with a patient case and are expected to apply our knowledge from the reading and provided resources to explain the patient’s condition to ourselves and our classmates.
 This is a much more self-directed style of learning than I was used to in undergrad, and it holds students much more accountable for completing their work.
 As such, I have become more self-disciplined and follow a stricter study schedule to ensure I am prepared for group.
 At the same time, the learning style is motivating, since I leave every day feeling that I accomplished something, and that I have been able to help my classmates understand complex ideas as well.

-Please describe your participation in extra-curricular activities, volunteer work, research, or study-abroad opportunities during medical school.
+Please describe your participation in extracurricular activities, volunteer work, research, or study abroad opportunities during medical school.

-A few of my friends and I founded a Medical and Bioethics Interest Group, where we discuss “hot topic” medical issues and work to develop sound ethical reasoning in future physicians.
+A few of my friends and I founded a Medical and Bioethics Interest Group, where we discuss hot topic medical issues and work to develop sound ethical reasoning in future physicians.
 I also work on a patient-centered research project with the Department of Surgery at Mercer and will be completing a population health research internship at Emory this summer!

 What helps you manage your stress and stay motivated?

-One of my New Year’s resolutions this year was to dedicate more time to self-care, especially after making it through the stress of first semester.
-Now, I dedicate one night a week (normally Sunday) to completely take off from studying and I’ll do a facemask, watch TV, or read a (non-medical) book.
+One of my New Year’s resolutions this year was to dedicate more time to self-care, especially after making it through the stress of the first semester.
+Now, I dedicate one night a week (normally Sunday) to completely take off from studying and I’ll do a facemask, watch TV, or read a non-medical book.
 Scheduling in this time for self-care has reduced my stress and keeps my motivation high for the week ahead.

 How do you balance your personal time with medical school?